chrishumphreys/tinker-chrome/README.md

 # Getting started

-Install the extension either from the Chrome Web Store (search for Tinker-chrome) or from this source.
+Install the extension either from the Chrome Web Store https://chrome.google.com/webstore/detail/dgmbfhhnljmmokimpapbpjkhnlgfolid or from this source.

 An easel icon should be visible in the toolbar next to the location box.